Breathless (1983 film): Box office

 The film grossed $19,910,002 in the United States.

 Critical response

 Upon release, it received mixed reviews.
-On Rotten Tomatoes it has an approval rating of 60% based on reviews from 15 critics.
-On Metacritic it has a score of 52% based on reviews from 13 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes it has an approval rating of 61% based on reviews from 18 critics.
+On Metacritic it has a score of 52% based on reviews from 13 critics, indicating "mixed or average" reviews.
 Roger Ebert's contemporary review was a mixed 2.5 stars out of 4.
 He felt the film's mix of art-house and noir styles would not appeal to "average audiences" and believed Kaprisky was miscast and often seemed "lost", but praised Gere's performance: "I thought Gere was deliberately repugnant, but in an interesting way".

-The film has since gained minor cult status.
-American director Quentin Tarantino cited it as one of the "coolest" movies, commenting: "Here's a movie that indulges completely all my obsessions - comic books, rockabilly music and movies."
+American director Quentin Tarantino cited it as one of the "coolest" movies, commenting: "Here's a movie that indulges completely all my obsessions—comic books, rockabilly music and movies."

-The Silver Surfer poster in Freddy Newandyke's apartment seen in Reservoir Dogs is a homage to Jesse's Silver Surfer-obsession.

-British critic Mark Kermode is a fan of the film, and prefers it over the French original.
+British critic Mark Kermode is a fan of the film, and prefers it to the French original.